8

 Hyundai's 'chess piece' design concept for its electric Ioniq sub-brand refers to its determination to give each model a distinct character.
 Sure enough, park the 9 next to the Ioniq 5 and Ioniq 6 and only the badge and details such as the pixel light graphics would give away how closely related they are.

-The Ioniq 9 is based on the Hyundai Motor Group’s E-GMP platform, and while there will be three powertrain options at launch, all will be fitted with the same 110.3kWh battery (whose total and usable capacities are slightly bigger than the EV9’s).
+The Ioniq 9 is based on the Hyundai Motor Group’s E-GMP platform, and while there will be three powertrain options at launch, all will be fitted with the same 110.3kWh battery (whose total and usable capacities are slightly bigger than those of the EV9).
+The entry-level car has a single rear motor with 215bhp, the AWD version adds and 89bhp motor on the front axle for a total of 303bhp, and the Performance AWD has a pair of 211bhp motors for a total of 422bhp.

-Because the platform has an 800V electrical architecture, the battery can be charged at speeds of up to 350kW, and there’s a vehicle-to-load outlet in the boot.
+The platform has an 800V electrical architecture, so the battery can be charged at speeds of up to 233kW, and there’s a vehicle-to-load outlet in the boot.

 INTERIOR